top of page

 Precious Metals

-I only purchase recycled and refined precious metals from accredited suppliers.
+I only purchase reclaimed and refined precious metals from accredited suppliers.
 This reduces the need for mining new metals from the Earth.
 Old jewelry can be melted down and turned into something completely new!
 To learn more about repurposing your old jewelry, visit our

 Heirloom Redesign page.